 - Retirement Planning

 - Estate Planning

 These are all bread and butter topics for the local financial adviser.
-Because H&R Block has a much lower fee structure, due to the digital management of their clients, they will form long-term relationships with their clients.
-It is highly likely that once H&R Block get a foothold in the financial advice space, they will increase their services while maintaining fees at a level the average person can afford.
+Because H&R Block have a much lower fee structure, due the digital management of their clients, they will form long-term relationships with their clients.
+It is highly likely that once they can get a foot hold in the financial advice space, they will increase their services, while maintaining fees at a level the average person can afford.